What is Old Maid?

 Each player is then allowed to view their cards.
 If there are any pairs in hand, the players will remove the pair from their hand and place them face-up at their side.

-Note that pairs in Old Maid do not rely on suits to be determined.
-In fact, suits do not matter at all in the Old Maid card game.
+Note that pairs do not rely on the suit of the card (♥♣♦♠).
+In fact, suits do not matter at all in this game.

 The Goal

-The aim of the Old Maid card game is to not become the titular “old maid”.
-Since a Queen has been removed from the deck, there will be a card that cannot be paired up (there are only 3 Queens in the Old Maid deck).
+The objective is to not become the titular “old maid”.
+Since a Queen has been removed from the deck, there will be a card that cannot be paired up (there are only 3 Queens in the deck).

 Going Out